cmrohityadav/Go/Readme.md

     }
 ```
 - default is optional but recommended
-- No break needed: Go automatically stops after the first match
+- `No break needed`: Go automatically stops after the first match

 ### Multiple Cases in One Line
 ```go